ramarora00/ramarora00/README.md

 ### 🎯 Goals

-- Build powerful fintech apps 💸
+- Wana Build powerful fintech apps 💸
-- Master full-stack development 🔧
+- Mastering full-stack development 🔧
 - Dive deeper into automation and data 🌐

 ---

 ### 🎮 Hobbies & Interests

+- 📈 Exploring finance and the world of money
 - 📸 Videography and capturing my travel journeys
 - 🏏 Big fan of cricket
-- 📈 Exploring finance and the world of money

 ---